tsturtz/taylorsturtz-dot-com-v2/README.md

 # Nothing Too Crazy Blog
 *A collection of thoughts by a collection of devs.*

+### Possible Topics:
+- Implement google recaptcha on different environments with instruction on how to make dev captcha work for QA (so it passes automated tests).
+Focus on showing the React implementation?
+- Building a widget that can be inserted via <script> tags anywhere.
+- Code splitting with webpack.
+- Lazy loading.
+React.lazy?
+- Consistent semantic variable/function naming.
+Redux/redux-saga focus?
+- How to implement sockets in redux-sagas.
+(Event-emitters, etc).

 ### To Contribute:
 1. Get someone to grant admin access to this repo.
 2. Clone the project (no need to fork).